A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Applying SEMI-CTDE: Two Implementations

 \section{Applying SEMI-CTDE: Two Implementations}

-In this section, we instantiate SEMI-CTDE with two concrete models that strictly follow the guidelines laid out in \S\ref{sec:state-design} and \S\ref{sec:reward-design}.
+In this section, we instantiate SEMI-CTDE with two concrete models that strictly follow the guidelines stated in \S\ref{sec:state-design} and \S\ref{sec:reward-design}.
 Both implementations adopt the same region partitioning, regional agent architecture, and interaction mechanics described in \S\ref{sec:semi-ctde}; they differ only in how the regional components of the state and reward are constructed.

 We refer to these two models as \emph{RegionWide} and \emph{OneHop}.
 Their distinction stems from the choice of receptive field used in the regional state and reward: OneHop employs a bounded neighborhood-based receptive field, whereas RegionWide uses whole-region summaries.
 We first define the local state and reward used in the OneHop and RegionWide models and instantiate the AMM employed in them.
 We then detail the regional state and reward formulations specific to each model.